harisanker10/tic-tac-toe/README.md

 - [Nakama](https://heroiclabs.com/nakama/) was a true [nakama](https://cotoacademy.com/meaning-nakama-used-japanese-expressions/#:~:text=%2Dpronounced%20%E2%80%9CNakama%E2%80%9D%20is%20a%20word%20that%20translates%20to%20your%20friend%2C%20teammate%2C%20or%20comrade.) while building this, doing all the heavylifting.
 Nakama handles Auth, Matchmaking, Leaderboard.
 - For a simple project like this, implementing a separate backend would have been redundant.
 All game logic is implemented within Nakama's MatchHandler lifecycle methods and an rpc for client to fetch matches.
 - The server follows Nakama's documentation patterns and best practices.
-- The server is built using a Dockerfile that bundles all match handlers and RPC functions into a custom Nakama image which was recommended by the docs.
+- The server is built using a Dockerfile that bundles all match handlers and RPC functions into a custom Nakama image.
+This is the recommended way in the docs.
 - TypeScript was chosen for server-side development due to familiarity and Nakama's JavaScript runtime support.

 ### React Client